 In general, shipping in a reefer trailer will cost more than shipping in a dry van.

 Why?
 Reefers are a more specialized trailer type, which inherently raises its cost.
-But the commodities typically transported in reefers come with heightened liability risks due to their perishable nature, specific temperature requirements, and urgency.
+The commodities typically transported in reefers come with heightened liability risks due to their perishable nature, specific temperature requirements, and urgency.

-These factors all contribute to the relatively higher cost of using a reefer trailer rather than a dry van.
-However, if your commodities are perishable, frozen, or temperature-sensitive in any way, a reefer is most likely your only safe, appropriate option.
+The bottom line?
+It's true that reefer trailers come at a relatively higher cost than dry vans, but if your commodities are perishable, frozen, or temperature-sensitive in any way, a reefer is most likely your only safe, appropriate option.

 Finding the Right Trailer for Your Freight